gladden4work/Med-scan/plan.md

 - `mediscan-app/src/App.jsx`: The main React component for the frontend UI and logic.
 - `mediscan-app/package.json`: Manages frontend dependencies and scripts, including the `dev:all` script to run both servers.
 - `.gitignore`: Specifies which files and folders Git should ignore, preventing secrets and unnecessary files from being committed.
+- `database/scan_history_table.sql`: SQL schema for the scan history table.
+- `database/user_medications_table.sql`: SQL schema for the user medications table (to be created).

 ## Task List